yuyaohshimo/awesome-headless-shopify-stores/README.md

 ## Beauty and Fitness

+- [Humanrace](https://www.humanrace.com/) - Humanrace is a product company founded by Pharrell Williams with a mission to empower all people in their pursuit of wellbeing.
+(Contentful, React, Gatsby, Netlify)
 - [Victoria Beckham Beauty](https://www.victoriabeckhambeauty.com/) - Introducing Victoria Beckham Beauty.
 A clean beauty movement for a life in motion.
 (Contentful, Vue.js, Netlify, Gridsome)

 ## Computers and Electronics